-Once you’re into poker, you’ll know that the game has three essential elements: poker math, strategy, and the mental and emotional aspect.
+Once you’re into poker, you’ll know that the game has three essential elements: poker math, strategy, and the mental and emotional aspects.

-You can do this easily by finding several online resources that will help you to continue your poker education in the comfort of your home or while on the go.
+You can do this easily by finding several online resources that will help you continue your poker education in the comfort of your home or while on the go.
 BetMGM is a good place to start.
-As one of the best online poker sites, we have an excellent poker school that gives you access to poker guides, cheat sheets, charts and expert poker tournament tips.
-You can install the BetMGM app on your mobile or desktop device to play Texas Hold’em poker online as well as other variants like Omaha, Spins and FastForward.
+As one of the best online poker sites, we have an excellent poker school that gives you access to poker guides, cheat sheets, charts, and expert poker tournament tips.
+You can install the BetMGM app on your mobile or desktop device to play Texas Hold’em poker online, as well as other variants like Omaha, Spins, and FastForward.

 - The MGM Grand Poker Room in Las Vegas is the Strip’s No1 hotspot for Texas Hold’em poker and offers daily tournaments.

 - The Bellagio Poker Room – also in Vegas – is one of the stops on the World Poker Tour and holds daily No Limit Hold’em tournaments.

 - The ARIA Resort & Casino hosts classic, stylish, and serious poker action at its best.